Summary

 The company recently released its full-year results.

 I think these contained both positive and negative news.
 The sales momentum is positive albeit from a very small base, while the company is also reshaping to try and become more viable in the long term.
-But meanwhile it continues to burn cash at a rate I see as unsustainable.
+But meanwhile, it continues to burn cash at a rate I see as unsustainable.

 Revenues grew 99% to $2.9m.
 That is still small beer but at least the movement is in the right direction.
 There has been continued momentum into the first quarter of the current year: